 Yeah, comedies.
 Comedies not of errors but of impossibilities.

 Gerard Butler’s Banning simply borders on godhood with his astonishing abilities.
 Not to exaggerate but every move he makes gives the impression of him being quite capable of simultaneously taking down all the heroes from the Far Cry, Call of Duty, and Just Cause games series.
-Jason Bourne and maybe even Superman himself thrown in for good measure.
+With James Bond, Jason Bourne, and maybe even Superman himself thrown in for good measure.

 Check out my other snappy movie reviews!